Dr.LLM: Dynamic Layer Routing in LLMs: Experiments

 \paragraph{Training Data.} Routers are supervised using 4K MCTS-derived tuples (Sec.~\ref{sec:training-data}) from ARC-Easy/Challenge \citep{arc} and DART-Math \citep{dart}.
 We selected these datasets for three reasons: (1) they provide stratified difficulty levels (ARC-Easy vs.~ARC-Challenge, DART-1 to DART-5), (2) they target logic and multi-step mathematical reasoning, where adaptive computation is beneficial, and (3) they have train/test splits allowing us to test in-domain distributions.

 \paragraph{Training Setup.} We train all routers on a single NVIDIA A100 40GB GPU.
 Given the small number of trainable parameters (11M for 3B models, 0.14\% of base weights; 16.8M for 8B models, 0.56\%), training is efficient and completes within 4 hours while using only 20\% of the GPU VRAM.
 We use AdamW~\citep{adamw} with a cosine schedule, learning rate $1\times10^{-3}$, weight decay $0.01$, 500 warmup steps, and a total of 25 epochs.
 The effective batch size is 16, and training is performed in bf16 precision.
-Routers achieve an average F1-score of 61\% against the routing labels, with balanced accuracy across \texttt{skip}, \texttt{execute}, and \texttt{repeat} classes.
-We tested different initialization schemes for the router biases: (i) initializing from empirical class frequencies (e.g., 10\% skip, 85\% execute, 5\% repeat) and (ii) zero-initialization.
-We found the latter to yield more stable training and stronger downstream accuracy.
-Since the number of training examples is small and easily fit by the routers, a relatively high learning rate ($1\times10^{-3}$) worked best; with a smaller $1\times10^{-4}$, the accuracy of the \texttt{skip} and \texttt{repeat} classes never improved.
+Routers achieve a macro F1-score of 61\%, reflecting class balance across the highly imbalanced actions (\texttt{skip}:~7.6\%, \texttt{repeat}:~2.3\%), while the actual per-layer accuracy reaches 96.8\%.
+Most errors conservatively predict \texttt{execute}, slightly increasing compute but not harming accuracy, which explains why Dr.LLM consistently improves task performance despite the moderate F1-score.
+We tested different initialization schemes for router biases, (i) empirical class frequencies and (ii) zero-initialization, finding the latter more stable and yielding stronger downstream accuracy.